 3. Efficiently Lean into Suffering

-True health involves “leaning in” to the suffering when it makes sense to do so.
+True health involves “leaning in” to suffering when it makes sense to do so.
 It means finishing those painful daily exercises prescribed after knee surgery.
 It also means eating foods you may not like.
 And, it could even involve putting up with important treatments that cause uncomfortable side-effects.